 Skratch electrolyte drink

-M and M’s
+M & M’s

 What are the rules of the Tour de Steamboat?

-This is a non-competitve ride, rules of the road apply.
-Please read the following for definition:
+This is a non-competitive ride, rules of the road apply.

-Local law patrol are a part of our event and as such will be monitoring both vehicle drivers and cyclists for adherence to the appropriate rules of the road.
+Local law patrol is a part of our event and as such will be monitoring both vehicle drivers and cyclists for adherence to the appropriate rules of the road.
 Bicyclists are subject to citation by law enforcement for violating state law or local ordinances.
 So be sure to obey all traffic laws and be a good ambassador of the sport of cycling at all times.
 Take particular care in supervising any child or teen companions.
 Parents/guardians are responsible for their children and should keep them closely supervised at all times, both on and off the bike.

 Always keep the following “rules of the road” in mind:

 - TDS participants must wear an approved helmet at all times when on the bike.